How to Become a Data Analyst

 6. Get an entry-level data analyst job.

-After gaining some experience working with data and presenting your findings, it’s time to polish your resume and begin applying for entry-level data analysts jobs.
-Don’t be afraid to apply for positions you don’t feel 100-percent qualified for.
+After gaining some experience working with data and presenting your findings, it’s time to polish your resume and begin applying for entry-level data analyst jobs.
+Don’t be afraid to apply for positions that feel like a stretch.
 Your skills, portfolio, and enthusiasm for a role can often matter more than if you check every bullet item in the qualifications list.

 7. Consider certification or an advanced degree.